 Is BMX only for Kids?

 There’s a misconception that BMX is a sport only reserved for the youth.
-Nowadays, there’s plenty of 30 and even 40-year-olds out on the ramps; virtually anyone who wants to give it a go.
+Nowadays, there are plenty of 30 and even 40-year-olds out on the ramps; virtually anyone who wants to give it a go.
 And it seems each year, the interest in BMX grows.

 Complete Bikes vs. Custom Bikes?